project-oak/oak/oak_channel/SPEC.md

 message.
 The service MAY send a response message before the request message has been received in its entirety, but MUST NOT start sending a response before any part of the request message has been received.
-Sending a response message concludes the invocation.
+Sending a response message concludes the invocation from the perspective of the service.

 The client MUST NOT send response messages.

 ### Message Layer

 Messages are logical units used to transport requests and responses.
-Each message consists of an invocation ID, a length and the encoded content of the request or response it represents.
+Each message consists of an invocation ID, a length, and the encoded content of the request or response it represents.

 There are exactly two message types: request messages and response messages.